Pilea microphylla aka Artillery Plant

 Artillery Plant, Rockweed, Military Fern

-How to care for Artillery Plant
+How difficult is it to take care of Artillery Plant

 If you're looking for a plant that offers a moderate level of challenge, Artillery Plant is a great choice to test your gardening skills.